 Porch And Portico Contractor

-Fairfax Contractor is a Porch And Portico Contractor.
-We builds all types of portico’s projects in Northern Virginia.
+Porch And Portico Contractor is Fairfax Contractor.
+We builds all types of portico’s and porch projects in Northern Virginia.
 Many builders in Northern Virginia do not design or build their homes with a proper portico or porch covering their front stoop.
 The main problem with this is if a guest arrives at your home and it’s raining and they can stand out in the rain in the instant the door.
 Many of our clients here at Fairfax Contractor want to remodel and redesign the entrance to their home, as you know this is the 1st thing someone sees when they arrive at your home.
 Most homes built before the mid-1980s did not have a foundation system built under their front stoop, that being said it is quite possible you will not be able to build your new porch cover or portico over your existing stoop system.
 The only way to determine if your existing stoop would support a portico or porch is to have a engineer check the footing depth of your stoop and verify that it has the capacity to hold the load of a new structure.

 Designing Your Portico Or Porch